Stories of Hope: An Interview with Tillie Bright

 About Tillie

 I was born 20 miles from New York City so I grew up with all the amenities living near a big city would bring me.
 It was a culturally rich time for me.
 I also lived with an 11-year older brother who was physically and sexually abusive.
 And as I was to have confirmed many years later, my father was a pedophile who used me in his disgusting games.
 I got a B.A.
 In Psychology/Sociology at Hartwick College in New York and did postgraduate work in Family Therapy at the University of Victoria in British Columbia, where I had fled to after college.
 I worked on and off as a counsellor and group facilitator, working with all age groups from preschool to multi-handicapped children and their families, to groups of 25 women who had been out of the work force for many, many years.
 Then, after years, I lost my job, I lost my marriage and I finally lost my mind.
 I became too ill to work at all and was able to get a disability pension while I tried to straighten out my illness and myself.
 I was diagnosed with clinical depression with psychotic features, a diagnosis which did nothing to reassure me.
 Finally I got to a point where I could confront my demons and was strong enough to write my book.
 I owe a lot to my final therapist and psychiatrist.
 They believed in me when I couldn’t.
 I now live on a scenic island off of Vancouver, B.C. with my tortoiseshell cat and shelves and piles of books.
 I even think I may have another book in me.
-You can contact me via Facebook, X (formerly Twitter), or my website.
+You can contact me via Facebook, or X (formerly Twitter).

 Thanks so much to Tillie for her inspiring story of hope!